jdiaz4302/lake_ice_prediction/03_eval/src/C_VisualizeXAI.md

 ##### When NOT using process-based inputs

 Here, we see that the amount of time steps that are effectively remembered are singificantly correlated with max depth, but different models identify opposing patterns.
 The `massive` model remembers more for deeper lakes while `avg` models remember less for deeper lakes.
 The difference is largest for shallower lakes, where the `avg` model assigns relatively long memory.
-This is perhaps bad - in favor of the `massive` model
+This is perhaps bad - in favor of the `massive` model.
+Newly found that latitude and longitude hold no significant correlations.

 <br><br><br><br><br>